ogrnz/BITs/README.md

 * If you want to reproduce the steps, install the correct python packages with Pip:
 `pip install -r requirements.txt`
 * Script 3 `3-to_iso.py` takes a long time to run.
 It's normal.
-* We are in no way CS students or something similar, the code is not elegant, but hey, it works.

 Use it as you wish 🙂!